GSmithApps/hindent/README.md

 # ToDo

+- [ ] if a function doesn't have any argument, and we want to call it, we still need to wrap it in parens. see the `clojure-examples.hin` for an example
 - [ ] change the verbage from `translate` to something else.
 I can't think of what.
 It's hard to say. really all it does is remove comments and whitespace then add parenthesis.